Idaho, ID

 Idaho Weatherization Assistance Program (WAP) #

-The Weatherization Assistance Program (WAP) enables low-income families to reduce their energy bills by making their homes more energy efficient.
+Idaho's Weatherization Assistance Program (WAP) enables low-income families to reduce their energy bills by making their homes more energy efficient.

 Services may include, but are not limited to, insulation of attics and walls, heating system repairs or replacement, installation of energy-efficient lighting and refrigerators, among others.

-Idaho WAP serves low-income households whose household income is at or below 200% of the poverty line.
 Priority is given to the most vulnerable households — families with young children, elderly, and disabled.

 How do I apply for WAP in Idaho?